Long Term Planning

 8. Implementation

-The ICP, the outcome of a 16-month-long process, focuses on the facilities, grounds, and physical assets of the institution to provide a “road map” to fulfill the vision and goals set forthin thr University’s Strategic Plan UNM 2040: Opportunity Defined (UNM 2040).
+The ICP, the outcome of a 16-month-long process, focuses on the facilities, grounds, and physical assets of the institution to provide a “road map” to fulfill the vision and goals set forthin the University’s Strategic Plan UNM 2040: Opportunity Defined (UNM 2040).

 UNM thanks all of the students, staff, faculty, alumni, community members, and partners who have contributed to the ICP with ideas, feedback, and support!